Free Settler or Felon

 Departure from the Colony

-The Experiment departed Sydney bound for Bengal on 11 July 1809 with between 70 and 80 tons of sandal wood.
+The ship departed Sydney bound for Bengal on 11 July 1809 with between 70 and 80 tons of sandal wood.
 The return of the Experiment with a supply of necessary items for the Colony was expected in about seven months.
 Those intending to depart on her included Thomas Mills, James White, William Fielding and Charles Sutherland.

 She arrived back in the colony to the great relief of Governor Macquarie who informed Viscount Castlereagh in correspondence dated 8th March 1810...There being no certain prospect of relief from any quarter, to supply the present wants of the colony, I immediately ordered 300 acres of the Government farm to be prepared for a crop of early potatoes and wheat, intending to put the troops and all other persons victualled by the Crown upon a reduced ration; but fortunately on the very day that I had fixed for resorting to this very unpleasant expedient, the ship Marian, and in a few days after her the brig Experiment, arrived to our relief with contract wheat from Bengal.
 [3]